 When to see a doctor

 Your child's doctor will monitor the hemangioma during routine checkups.
-Contact your child's doctor between visits if the hemangioma bleeds, forms a sore or bruise, becomes firm, appears infected, or grows suddenly over one or two days.
+Contact your child's doctor if the hemangioma bleeds, forms a sore or appears infected.

 A hemangioma consists of an abnormally dense group of extra blood vessels.
-It's not clear what causes the blood vessels to group together, although some research suggests a link between hemangiomas and certain proteins produced by the placenta during pregnancy.
+It's not clear what causes the blood vessels to group together, although there may be a hereditary component involved.

 Hemangiomas occur more often in: